 Lots of Magenta coverage shown everywhere.
 Except this is their coverage at the end of 2017 using their 700 and 600 Mhz spectrum allocations.
 The 600 Mhz spectrum will not have phones available to use it until sometime in 2018!
 (Well, may be one by the end of 2017.)

 A better representation is this map, which includes their 700 Mhz spectrum allocations – good coverage but less than the above.
 Plus, you need a recent model phone, typically high end and expensive, to access LTE Band 12 (700 Mhz) that supports VoLTE (Voice over LTE) to work on the 700 Mhz spectrum.

-As you can see, the generic customer thinking of switching to T-Mobile, perhaps from AT&T or a mobile virtual network operator like Tracfone, is likely to have a phone that does not support the newer 700 Mhz band and will only get the most limited coverage.
-Unfortunately, its tedious to dig this information out of the T-Mobile web site, likely leading to customers switching to T-Mobile only to find they have inadequate coverage unless they also buy a new phone.
+As you can see, a customer switching to T-Mobile, perhaps from AT&T or a mobile virtual network operator like Tracfone, may have an older phone that does not support the newer 700 Mhz band and will only get the more limited coverage.
+Unfortunately, its tedious to dig this information out of the T-Mobile web site – some customers may switch to T-Mobile only to find they have inadequate coverage unless they also buy a new phone.

 T-Mobile is doing a lot of “right” things with their network expansion and attractive, competitively priced service offerings.
-Unfortunately, their marketing is off target and is misleading – unless you plan to buy a new LTE Band 12 compatible phone today that will be obsolete in 2018 when you’ll need a still newer phone to use the 600 Mhz band.
+Unfortunately, their marketing is somewhat misleading on the coverage issue – unless you plan to buy a new LTE Band 12 compatible phone today or a still newer phone, not yet available, to use the 600 Mhz band.

 Your best bet is to poke around the T-Mobile web site and explore all the maps on coverage.
 You can – in fact – once you get to the right location on their web site – select your phone device from a list and there they will show you the coverage you should expect for your phone.

 In Spite of That, We Switched to T-Mobile!